Best Day Trips from Lyon You’ve Probably Never Heard Of

 Where to stay:

-8. Saint-Etienne-Le-Molard
+Saint-Etienne-Le-Molard

-Okay, so Saint-Etienne-Le-Molard isn’t exactly a household name, even for people who live in France.
-But if you’re looking for something a little different, a place that feels genuinely off the beaten path, this might be it.
-It’s located in the Loire department, but not the one you might be thinking of with all the famous chateaux.
-This is department 42, a bit more rural and, in my opinion, more interesting for a day trip.
+Okay, so Saint-Etienne-Le-Molard isn’t exactly like a household name, even for people who live in France.
+But if you want something a bit different, a place that feels genuinely off the beaten path, maybe this one.
+It’s in the Loire department, but not the one you might be thinking of with those super famous châteaux.
+This is department 42, kind of more rural, and honestly in my opinion, it’s more compelling for a day trip.

 I remember visiting this area a few years back, and what really struck me was the quiet charm.
 It’s not a place with a million tourist attractions, but that’s kind of the point.
 It feels real.
 The main draw here, and it’s a pretty significant one if you’re into history and architecture, is the Château de la Bâtie d’Urfé.
 This isn’t your typical grand castle; it’s more of a Renaissance manor house with a really unique twist – a grotto.
 Seriously, this grotto is something else, carved right into the rock.
 It feels like stepping into another world, a bit mysterious and definitely memorable.